Shortcuts

 According to Century 21, many private owners will not undertake the energy renovation works that, as of 2023, are now required in order to rent a property.
 They will instead sell the property because they don’t want to do the work, or because they can’t financially.

-Because of newly-wealthy Russian buyers, the prices of luxury coastal real estate on the French Riviera shot straight upwards from the mid-90s until 2008.
-Since 2008, Russian sanctions have halted their buying craze and the prices have been flat.
+Because of the largest global real estate boom in history, combined with newly-wealthy Russian buyers, the prices of luxury coastal real estate on the French Riviera shot straight upwards from the mid-90s until 2007.
+In 2007, the global real estate bubble burst, and in 2008 Russian sanctions halted their buying craze, and since then the prices have been either down or flat.
 If you were lucky enough to sell property during that sliver of upwards pricing, you did well, but if you bought post-2008, you will likely have lost money, as real estate prices haven’t kept up with inflation.

-The few who sold their villas for a nice profit either to a wealthy Russian or during the Covid desperation –they got lucky– but, as of 2023, that luck is over.
+The few who sold their villas for a nice profit either to a wealthy Russian or during the Covid desperation –they got lucky– but that luck is now over.

 If you’re looking to invest in real estate, you're better off buying in Monaco, where the median price has increased by 82% in the last decade.